jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 asks:

 "I just need to know if ya'll provide SEO for squirrel videos!
-I've looked everywhere and I can't find anything!
-I bought this darn thing because I thought you supported squirrel video SEO!"
+I've looked everywhere and I can't find anything!"

 If we don't have resources to point to, we're in reactive mode.
 We have to
 reply: